Group of five smiling students

 For further details, please visit the ASFC Welcome, call 650.949.7341, or email welcomecenter@foothill.edu

-Free Speech FAQ's
+Free Speech FAQ

 What is freedom of speech, and what does it protect?

 Freedom of speech is the right of a person to articulate opinions and ideas without interference or retaliation from the government.
 The term “speech” constitutes expression that includes far more than just words, but also what a person wears, reads, performs, protests and more.
-In the United States, freedom of speech is strongly protected by the First Amendment of the U.S. Constitution, in Article I of the California Constitution, as well as many state and federal laws.
-The United States’ free speech protections are among the strongest of any democracy; the First Amendment protects even speech that many would see as offensive, hateful or distasteful.
+In the United States, freedom of speech is protected by the First Amendment of the U.S. Constitution, in Article I of the California Constitution, as well as many state and federal laws.
+The United States’ free speech protections are among the strongest of any democracy; the First Amendment protects speech that many might see as offensive, hateful or distasteful.

 What is hate speech?